MXchuck/mxMinecraft_paper_2022/README.md

 The Minecraft Server JAR and all world files are not archived in this repository but can be freely downloaded from original sources.
 A weekly backup of all world-generated files is available upon request.

-Middlesex School is an independent, secondary school following the New England boarding school tradition.  </br>
+Middlesex School is an independent, secondary school following the New England boarding school tradition. <br />
 Learn more at: \<[https://mxschool.edu](https://mxschool.edu)\>.